AlmaCuevas/EEG-Classifiers-Ensemble/processing_eeg_methods/README.md

 The loaded data and labels will be printed to verify successful loading.

 #### Inputs:
-subject_id: Integer representing the ID of the subject from whom EEG data will be loaded.
+subject_id: Integer representing the subject's ID from which EEG data will be loaded.
 dataset_name: String representing the name of the dataset from which EEG data will be loaded.

 #### Outputs: